mech/Notes/API/CORS.md

 # Cross-Origin Resource Sharing

-JSON-P is just a hack to bypass same-origin.
+JSON-P is just a hack to bypass same-origin as the `<script>` tag does not respect the same-origin policy.
 Can only do GET request.
 Has security issues.

 * [Browser supports for CORS](http://caniuse.com/#feat=cors)
 * [The Same-Origin Saga](https://vimeo.com/54121245)